sumiya11/Groebner.jl/README.md

 ## Acknowledgement

-I would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library was adapted from their work "A Library for Solving Polynomial Systems".
+I would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library was adapted from their work ["msolve: A Library for Solving Polynomial Systems"](https://arxiv.org/abs/2104.03572).
 I also thank Vladimir Kuznetsov for providing the sources of his F4 implementation.